My Spouse Has Cut Me Off During Divorce

 Two recent cases, one of the Court of Appeal (Rattan v Kuwad), and one of the Family High Court (Baker v Baker), have provided helpful guidance on these Court Applications.

-Rattan v Kuwad
+Rattan v Kuwad – Interim Maintenance

 In Rattan v Kuwad, Lord Justice Moylan made the point that the order must be reasonable.
 This equates to fairness.
-The key factors are the parties’ needs and resources; and the marital standard of living, although with regards to the latter, it is accepted that in most cases the marital standard of living may not be able to be maintained for both spouses and child maintenance.
+The key factors are the parties’ needs and resources; and the marital standard of living, although with regards to the latter, it is accepted that in most cases the marital standard of living may not be able to be maintained for both spouses and the children.
 It is designed to address short-term cash-flow problems and has been described as “rough and ready” in case law.
 LJ Moylan said the following principles apply:

 (i) The sole criterion to be applied in determining the application is ‘reasonableness’ (s.22 of the Matrimonial Causes Act 1973), which, to my mind, is synonymous with ‘fairness’.